NeuroRehack/WMORE/README.md

 * CAD modeling (only if planning on modifying or redesigning the case)
 * Soldering
 * SMD soldering
-* Programming experience in C,C++, Arduino, and/or Python (only if planning of modifying firmware or software components of the project)
+* Programming experience in C,C++, Arduino, and/or Python (only if planning on modifying firmware or software components of the project)

 ## **Required Components**
 The WMOREs were designed using the list of components below.
 Only the Arduino Nano and Artemis Openlog are required to run the firmware, the battery and switches can be swapped for different models.
 However the CAD models for the case will need to be modified or redesigned accordingly if you choose to do so.
 At least 2 WMOREs must be assembled: